SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

          var privateProperty = 0
          func privateMethod() {}
       }
-   !! /tmp/sourcefile_1.swift:5:54: error: use of undeclared type 'PrivateProtocol' !! public class PublicClassConformingToPrivateProtocol: PrivateProtocol {
+   !$ error: use of undeclared type 'PrivateProtocol' !! public class PublicClassConformingToPrivateProtocol: PrivateProtocol {
    !! ^~~~~~~~~~~~~~~

 .. sourcefile:: protocols_Module2_Public
+   :compile: true

    // these should all be allowed without problem
    -> import protocols_Module1